How to successfully sell to fleet owners in rapidly evolving trucking & fleet markets

 - Create metrics to track customer value, measured by penetration, upsell and renewal

 This focus on positioning also helps you tell your story better to new prospects.

-Instead, marketing and sales teams that build a 360 view of their prospects in a database can gain long-term success because they have multiple contacts, data is refreshed continuously, and so the database is more reliable all the time.
+Instead, marketing and sales teams that focus on the fleet accounts will build a 360 view of their prospects in a database that’s maintained over time.
+Usable data grows.

-We can help you identify your total addressable market in fleet, and build a database with quarterly refreshed data with ProsperFleet.
+We can help you identify your total addressable market in fleet, and build a database with quarterly refreshed heavy duty trucking and light and medium duty fleet data, with ProsperFleet.

 President & CEO at Valgen

 Rainmaker extraordinaire for our clients.
 Turns databases into gold.
 Analytics executive and entrepreneur with a track record of producing significant and sustained revenue gains for sales teams in fleet, transportation, high tech & financial services.